 We have an extensive need-based financial aid program available.
 Cost will not be a barrier to admitted students.

-(Please note that the above-listed fee is fully inclusive, including all taxes, course materials, library fees, meals each Saturday, and all expenses on group field trips.)
+(Please note that the above-listed fee is fully inclusive of all taxes, course materials, library fees, and all expenses on group field trips.)